javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 // the same
 let hasAccess = age > 14;
 ```

+But that's only in this case.
+Generally, the question mark can return any value.
 [/smart]

-As we can see, the question mark operator has indeed 3 arguments: a condition and two values.
 ## Multiple '?'

 A sequence of question mark `"?"` operators allows to return a value depending on more than one condition.